 - XDA Developers Forum Android for Amazon Kindle Fire

 - Current preferred OS: HELLKAT, Android Kit Kat 4.4.2

 - Display Extending Apps – Air Display, iDisplay

 Below are some screenshots that show that many great apps are available.

 DD-WRT Router Firmware

-A year or so ago, I bought a cheap router, a D-Link DIR-601 A1, to try out DD-WRT.
-DD-WRT is an open source router firmware that can expand the functionality of your router, giving it capabilities not present in the OEM firmware, such as implementing it as a client bridge.
+Several years ago, I bought a cheap router, a D-Link DIR-601 A1, to try out DD-WRT.
+DD-WRT is an open-source router firmware that can expand the functionality of your router, giving it capabilities not present in the OEM firmware, such as implementing it as a client bridge.
 Having a client bridge is nice when you want to wirelessly connect a group of wired computers or devices to the same subnet of your network.

 I ran into a problem with DD-WRT when I couldn’t get my computers connected via ethernet to the DD-WRT bridge to see or communicate wirelessly to my HP all-in-one printer.
 The issue was that the AirPrint protocol was being blocked.
-Around that time I found a good deal on some wireless-N PCIe cards for the two computers having the problem and went with those.
-The DD-WRT router is not being used right now, but may be set up to connect the older Playstation 2 or Dreamcast to the network.
+Around that time I found a good deal on some Wireless-N PCIe cards for the two computers having the problem and went with those.
+The DD-WRT router is not being used right now but may be set up to connect older game consoles to the network.
 Below is an image of the status page for the DD-WRT running on a D-Link DIR-601 A1.

 A Hackintosh is a PC with compatible components that can run the macOS operating system.
 Below is a link to a great resource for learning how to build such a computer.
 Also below is an “About This Mac” image from one such Hackintosh.